SJLeo/FFSD/README.md

-# FFSD
-Distilling Powerful Student from Online Knowledge Distillation using Feature Fusion and Self-Distillation
+# Distilling Powerful Student from Online Knowledge Distillation using Feature Fusion and Self-Distillation